 02 of 03

 While Coney Island is in-your-face, Brighton Beach is a relatively quiet respite just a short distance from Coney.
-If you're looking for a day of good eats and shopping, check out our list of the best things to do in Brighton Beach.
+If you're looking for a day of good eats and shopping, there's plenty of businesses to choose from.

 Brighton Beach is a quick walk from Coney Island beach.
 By subway, take the Q or B to Brighton Beach.